 THE GUEST BED (ZZZZZZZZZ)

 If you’re really in tight with the host family, you can probably make a power move and track down a nine-Z sleeping location.
 The prime spot is the guest bed.
-You might have to complain of a stomach ache to get the spot offered to you, but it will be worth it.
-A closed door, blankets, and silence can’t be beaten.
+You might have to complain of a stomach ache to secure the spot, but it will be worth it.
+You can’t beat a closed door, blankets, and silence.
 Just don’t pass out too long, or you’ll be staying the night unintentionally.

 THE MASTER BED (ZZZZZZZZZZ)